The Orange and Blue: History of the lyrics and score

 The author of the lyrics and original music of "The Orange and Blue" is uncertain, but published examples of the University of Florida's songs and yells which include the lyrics date to at least the 1916–17 school year.
 Sheet music for the song was published in 1925 which listed George Hamilton as the author.
 Thornton W. Allen, a prolific compiler, composer and arranger of American university alma maters and college football fight songs, arranged a version of the musical score in 1935, with "Words by George Hamilton."
 The present music for the song, as played at University of Florida events, was arranged by the university's former director of bands, Richard W. Bowles, in 1964.
 Bowles served as the assistant university band director from 1958 to 1961, the director from 1961 to 1975, and continued to teach at the university until his retirement in 1985.

-While "The Orange and Blue" is often played during football and basketball games and other Florida Gators athletic contests to rally fans and show support for the university's athletic teams, The Pride of the Sunshine marching band and the university's other pep bands rarely play any part of the song other than the chorus.
+The musical arrangement that is often played during football and basketball games as well as other Florida Gators athletic contests to rally fans and show support for the university's athletic teams is actually only the song's chorus.
+"The Orange and Blue" in its original presentation contained a first verse that sang of the university's bravery and "Dixie's" pride in the Gators along with the well-known chorus, however, The Pride of the Sunshine marching band and the university's other pep bands never play any part of the song other than the chorus and a break strain found in the "pregame" version of the song.

 Lyrics

+On, brave old Florida, just keep on marching on your way!

+On, brave old Florida, and we will cheer you on your play!

+And as you march along, we'll sing a victory song anew;